subeeshcbabu-zz/pongg/README.md

 # pongg
-An express sub app/middleware to respond to any PING feature validating the health of an app
+An express sub app/middleware to respond to any PING feature (validating the health of an app).